 The University of North Carolina research technique eliminates all those serious problems.
-For the UNC team, BAC is the bottom line and it doesn’t lie.
+For the UNC team, BAC is the bottom line.
+That is, it helps them determine college drinking reality.

 The researchers gave breathalyser tests to about 1,800 UNC students as they returned home at night.
 They found that the large majority of college students tested appear to be light or very moderate drinkers.
 Of course, this is contrary to popular belief.